Comprehensive Psychiatric Evaluation

 - psychological assessments

-It is natural, and quite common, for spouses and family members to question themselves when it becomes necessary for a loved one to be psychiatrically evaluated, and may have many questions and concerns as to his/her welfare and emotional well-being.
-Common questions frequently asked include the following:
+It is natural, and quite common, for a parent to question himself/herself when it becomes necessary for a child or adolescent to be psychiatrically evaluated.
+Parents may have many questions and concerns as to the welfare and emotional well-being of their child.
+Common questions parents frequently ask include the following:

-- Did I do something wrong in my relationship with him/her to cause this?
+- Did I do something wrong in raising him/her to cause this condition?

-- Is this just "a phase" he/she is going through?
+- Is this just "a phase" my child is going through?

 - What will treatment cost?